mobxjs/mobx-state-tree/docs/concepts/async-actions.md

             self.githubProjects = []
             self.state = "pending"
             fetchGithubProjectsSomehow().then(
-                // when promise resolves invoke the appropiate action
+                // when promise resolves, invoke the appropiate action
                 // (note that there is no need to bind here) self.fetchProjectsSuccess,
                 self.fetchProjectsError